CodeDreamer06/MonkeytypeMCP/README.md

 To use this server with an LLM, you'll need to configure the LLM to use this server for MCP tool calls.
 You must provide your MonkeyType API key (ApeKey) by setting the `MONKEYTYPE_API_KEY` environment variable in your MCP server configuration.

+### Environment Variables

+-   `MONKEYTYPE_API_KEY`: (Required) Your MonkeyType API key.
+You can obtain this from your account settings on monkeytype.com.
+-   `MONKEYTYPE_USERNAME`: (Optional) Your MonkeyType username or UID.
+This can be used by certain tools (like `get_profile`) as a default or when specific keywords are used.

 ### Example Tool Call

 ```json